 Some people skip the charge controller and hook up their panels straight to the battery.
 The problems with this cheap setup are:

 - The batteries will pull down the solar panels from their efficient voltage level to the battery’s voltage level hence limit the watts you receive

 - Solar panels are designed to work at higher voltages than the batteries they charge.
-A direct hookup will definitely overcharge batteries over time
+A direct hookup will eventually overcharge and damage your batteries

 Is Overcharging Batteries Really That Bad